What happens at puppy training classes?

 You should understand the individual needs of a puppy before taking one on, and research the character traits of your chosen breed carefully.

 Even then, raising a puppy can be challenging – the peer support you will find in a puppy class can be valuable and may even result in new friendships.

-A puppy class is a judgment-free zone where you can raise issues you are struggling with and find positive solutions.
+A puppy class is a judgement-free zone where you can raise issues you are struggling with and find positive solutions.

 Understanding canine behaviour

 Training your puppy will be much easier if you have an understanding of what makes dogs tick and how you can read their body language.

 There are cues that can show you how your dog is feeling so you can step in before things go too far – for example, if you respond at the first signs of stress in your dog you can avoid them becoming more stressed and growling or barking.

 Learning about your dog’s body signals can help you facilitate socialisation with other dogs and with humans.

 As you read your dog’s signals, you can help them to follow their own pace in coping with new stimuli.
 Find out about dog behaviour from the Dog’s Trust.